 In addition, you may be dealing with a dirty coil.
 Dirt might seem like a small issue, but enough of it can make it harder for your evaporator coil to get the airflow it needs.

-Last, but not least, a lack of airflow can make it hard for your evaporator coil to absorb heat from the air.
-You will need a certified professional AC technician to repair and check for a dirty air filter, leaky ducts, or a broken blower motor or fan can help.
+You will need a certified AC technician to inspect for a dirty air filter, leaky ducts, or a broken blower motor or fan.

 7. Unpleasant Smells